Home > How to Tips

 Update your Mac/MacBook

 You can try updating macOS, which will automatically update the Photos app.
 Sometimes, this issue may be caused by an outdated operating system.
-Updates usually fix any software-related issues.
+Updates usually fix software-related problems.
 So turn to Settings > General > Software Update to check if there is any update available.
 If it is, click Update Now.

 Update your Mac or MacBook